applecidr-docs/AppleCIDR-Labbing/ContainerLab/quick_start.md

 # --- snip ---
 ```
 ### III.
 Run show commands
-I have SSH'd into both switches using `ssh admin@clab-aruba-quick-start-aos-SwitchA` and `ssh admin@clab-aruba-quick-start-aos-SwitchB`.
+I have connected to the switches via the following SSH commands `ssh admin@clab-aruba-quick-start-aos-SwitchA` and `ssh admin@clab-aruba-quick-start-aos-SwitchB`.
 By default the interfaces of the switch simulator are administratively disabled, so before running our show commands we are going to enable the interfaces:
 ```shell
 aos-SwitchA# conf t
 aos-SwitchA(config)# int 1/1/1